Taking Your Dog or Cat to India from the UK:

 Additional Considerations

-• Returning to the UK: If you plan to return to the UK with your cat, it is advisable to conduct a rabies serology test in the UK before departure.
+Returning to the UK: If you plan to return to the UK with your pet, it is advisable to conduct a rabies serology test in the UK before departure.